syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/260_Splunk/000_Splunk-hec-event.md

 * HEC must be enabled on the Splunk deployment.

-* A token must be created for syslog-ng OSE to be used in the token() destination option.
+* A token must be created for {{ site.product.short_name }} to be used in the token() destination option.
 Use the syslog source type when creating the token.

 For more information, see Set up and use HTTP Event Collector in Splunk Web.